-When a new contract is created, the address for the new contract is a hash of the input (the constructor arguments) to the new contract.
-So, a contract cannot be created twice with the same input.
-This is why the salt is concatenated to the input.
-The salt is either a random value or it can be explicitly set using the {salt: 2} syntax.
-A constant will remove the need for the runtime random generation, however creating a contract twice with the same salt and arguments will fail.
-The salt is of type uint256.
+When a new contract is created, the address for the new contract is a hash of the input (the encoded constructor arguments) to the new contract and the salt.
+A contract cannot be created twice with the same input and salt.
+By giving a different salt, the same input can be used twice for a new contract.
+The salt can be set using the {salt: hex"439d399ee3b5b0fae6c8d567a8cbfa22d59f8f2c5fe308fd0a92366c116e5f1a"} syntax, or if it is omitted, then a random value is used.

+Specifying a salt will remove the need for generating a random value at runtime, however care must be taken to avoid using the same salt more than once.
+Creating a contract twice with the same salt and arguments will fail.
+The salt is of type bytes32.